dopt/odopt/packages/@dopt/react/README.md

 ### Optimistic updates (experimental)

-The `DoptProvider` accepts a `optimisticUpdates` (`boolean`) prop that will optimistically update the state of a block when an intent method is called.
+The `DoptProvider` accepts a `optimisticUpdates` (`boolean`) prop that will optimistically update the state of a block when the complete intent method is called.
 This defaults to `true`.
+As of right now, only the `complete` intent can be optimistically updated.

 ## Feedback